$q$-Borel-Laplace summation for $q$-difference equations with two slopes: Introduction

 \section{Introduction}

 Let $q$ be a complex number with $|q|>1$, and let us define $\sq$, the dilatation operator that sends $y(z)$ to $y(qz)$.
-Divergent formal power series may appear as solutions of linear $q$-difference systems in coefficient $\C(z)$, but on the other hand, Praagman in \cite{Pra} has shown the existence of a fundamental solution for such systems, that is an invertible solution matrix, with entries that are meromorphic on $\C^{*}$.
-The most simple example is the $q$-Euler equation
+Divergent formal power series may appear as solutions of linear $q$-difference systems with coefficients in $\C(z)$.
+The simplest example is the $q$-Euler equation

 that admits as solution the formal power series with complex coefficients To construct a meromorphic solution of the above equation, we use the Theta function